RubixML/Churn/README.md

 $estimator->train($training);
 ```

-Next, we'll make the predictions on the testing set so we can determine the accuracy of the model by comparing them to their known ground-truth labels.
+With the model trained, we now turn our attention to determining the accuracy of the model using the "holdout" method described above.

 ```php
 $predictions = $estimator->predict($testing);